Toomatoo/haskell-kickoff/monad/1monod.md

   return :: a -> m a
 ```
 When defining a Monad, you need a subtype `m` which is a instance of Applicative.
-Also, the most important, m must be a type class which accept a type and generate
+Also, the most important, `m` must be a type class which accept a type and generate
 a type.
 For example, `Maybe` is a type class actually, it need a type `a` to complete
-a define a `Maybe`.
+a definition of a `Maybe`.
 And for Monad `Either`, the instance is written like this:
 ```haskell
 instance Monad (Either e) where
     return = Right